-The following chart shows building permit valuation history over the last 10 years, through October 2019.
+The following chart shows building permit valuation history over the last 11 years, through October 2020.
 This shows the general amount of expenditure on construction citywide (not adjusted for inflation), which is an indicator of general economic investment in properties.
 As with residential development noted above, overall construction remains consistent at or above pre-recession levels.
-Valuation of construction in 2019 has been the highest ever in Carson City, with the total valuation already exceeding the highest amount of any year and additional permits for November and December still pending.
+Valuation of construction in 2020 has been relatively steady despite the COVID-19 pandemic that has impacted the community for most of the year.

-Through October 2019
+Through October 2020